odoo/documentation/odoo_sh/getting_started/first_module.rst

           values['name'] = unidecode(values['name'])
       return super(my_module, self).write(values)

-Adding a Python dependency requires a module version increase for the platform to install them.
+Adding a Python dependency requires a module version increase for the platform to install it.

 Edit the module manifest